richie50/https-bitbucket.org-edgardev-parkingmeter/readme.txt

 -----------------

 Richmond:
-GUI layout, programming and over all structure.
+GUI layout, programming and over all structure. base set-up and debugging.

 Daniyal:
 Testing, documentation and back end file programming.

 Edgar:
-Animation and overall design.
+Animation and overall design, error checking for front end.